- Take an excursion to UNESCO-listed ancient landmarks.

 Everest Base Camp Trek is a wonderful trip that delivers you to the maximum height on the earth, notably the base camp of the world's highest mountain, Everest Base Camp.
-Given the option to undertake on this path is a time for celebration!
+Given the option to undertake this path is a time for celebration!
 This is one of many ambitions on so many people's travel destinations.
 In addition, Lonely Planet, the largest and most popular magazine publisher, has selected the Everest Base Camp Trip as the world's fourth outstanding trek.

 Trekking to Everest Base Camp also offers us the ability to join Sir Edmund Hillary and Tenzing Norgay on an incredible adventure that began in 1953.
-On an adventure trek package that also comprises ascending Kala Patthar to see the beautiful scenery of Everest and certain other Himalayas, our guide will drive us towards the base camp of the world's tallest peak, Everest.
+On an adventure trek package that also comprises ascending Kala Patthar to see the beautiful scenery of Everest and certain other Himalayas, our guide will drive us toward the base camp of the world's tallest peak, Everest.

-We see incredible mountain vistas, get quite a view through into lives of world-famous mountain climbers (the Sherpas), discover Sagarmatha National Park, and UNESCO - Listed, and explore elevated Buddhist temples on our 12-day Everest Base Camp Trek.
+We see incredible mountain vistas, get quite a view through into the lives of world-famous mountain climbers (the Sherpas), discover Sagarmatha National Park, UNESCO - Listed, and explore elevated Buddhist temples on our 12-day Everest Base Camp Trek.
 A vacation at Namche Bazaar for a couple of nights offers appropriate acclimatization and pleasurable hiking experiences.

 With 12 days of traveling at high elevations, rugged routes, and some very steep terrain, the Everest Base Camp Trek is undoubtedly a challenge.
 Trekkers get true lifetime experience whenever they ascend to the base camp of the world's tallest mountain.